mweel1/usa_high_level/use-cases/mis-information/index.md

 Mis-information will be further curtailed by filtering content through a moderation service to ensure no information is released on a mass scale that would be a determent to national security or safety.

 All social media sites owner must also be licensed.

+Information provided from 3rd party sources must provide a source.